parttimenerd/tiny-profiler/README.md

 flame graphs (via [d3-flame-graph](https://github.com/spiermar/d3-flame-graph)).
 The sampling is based on the `Thread.getAllStackTraces()` method, making it simple but also safepoint-biased.

-The profiler should work on any platform with a JDK 17 or newer.
+The profiler should work on any platform with a JDK 17 or newer ([JDK 11 version](https://github.com/StSchnell/tiny-profiler) by Stefan Schnell).
 The usage is fairly simple:

 ```sh
 # build it